 OnePlus is getting serious.
 Diversifying its portfolio, today the Chinese company announced the brand new OnePlus X. Where the OnePlus One and OnePlus 2 were all about flagships on a budget, the X is meant to be all about premium design.

-Available in either Onyx or Ceramic attire, both models feature a full anodized metal frame with 17 sexy grooves etched in.
+Available in either onyx or Ceramic attire, both models feature a full anodized metal frame with 17 sexy grooves etched in.
 On the Onyx version, it has a standard black glass panel with a glossy mirror-like finish, which is nothing particularly interesting.

 The Ceramic variant, however, is ridiculous.
 According to OnePlus, it takes 25 days to manufacture, and it begins its formation as a 0.5mm zirconia mold which is heated to 1480 degree furnace for more than 28 hours.
-After two full days of cooling down, it’s polished and prepped to ensure it reaches a 8.5H hardness rating on Mohs scale.
+After two full days of cooling down, it’s polished and prepped to ensure it reaches an 8.5H hardness rating on the Mohs scale.
 Wow.